Problem with Audio and/or Video

 Check your bandwidth (speed, stability...)

-The compatibility mode ensures that you get the audio and video on whatever network, device or browser.
+The compatibility mode ensures that you get the audio and video on any network, device, or browser.
 It's automatically turned on if we detect an old browser or non-compatible browser or device.
 It will also be turned on automatically for any additional attendees when you reach the 2800 person webRTC limit inside your event room.

 - You are using an old or non-compatible browser such as IE11, Edge, Safari (if the version is older than 12.1), or Microsoft Edge (if the version is older than 79).

 What will happen then?

 - You will not be able to be invited on stage.

 - Attendees will experience a 15-second delay (between what really happens and what your attendees actually see).